ARCTraining/hpc2-software/book/course/theory.md

 * Libraries - these files usually contain compiled code, but cannot be directly run (they can also contain data, templates, documentation).
 They provide interfaces to be accessed from an existing running program.
 Libraries are useful for sharing common functionality between different programs.
 * configuration - these files contain strutured data that programs use to  configure parameters and settings to use during execution.
 * scripts and code - these files contain code (instructions) that form (a part of) a program.
 Generally scripts can be run directly (BASH, python), code files need to be pre compiled to run (C, Java)
-* headers - These are a specific type of include file that that contains declarations and interfaces, but do not provide any implementations.
-They are programmers to create standardised, compatible data structures and code.
+* headers - These are a specific type of include file that that specify declarations and interfaces, but do not provide any implementations .
+They allow programmers to create standardised, compatible data structures and reusable code.

 ## Build tools

 Build tools is a generic term for any programs and tools used to build software.
 Building software can include steps such as configuration, compiling, testing, packaging.

-Example of some buildtools:
+Common buildtools :

-* autotools - a build system to help make portal Unix-like software.
+* autotools - is a set of build tools to help make portal Unix-like software.
-* cmake - a build file generator for different build environments and platforms.
+* cmake - is a cross platform build automation tool, to support the creation of configurations for build tools.
+* Make - the traditional unix/Linux build tool.

 ### Compilers